s-expressionists/ctype/README.md

  * `negate` computes the negation of a ctype, i.e. if a ctype is specified by `x`, `(negate that-ctype)` is specified by `(not x)`.
 The default method makes a `negation` ctype.
 These ctypes do not provide enough information for all functions to work well, e.g. they may result in `nil nil` answers from `subctypep`.
 As such, if the negation of a type can be expressed in a better way, a specializing method on `negate` should be defined.
  * `conjoin/2` and `disjoin/2` are the two-argument functions underlying `conjoin` and `disjoin` respectively.
 If no special behavior is defined, `conjoin` and `disjoin` will create `conjunction` and `disjunction` types, which do not always provide enough information for precise answers from `subctypep`.
  * `subtract`, given ctypes specified by `x` and `y`, may compute the ctype specified by `(and x (not y))`.
 If no special behavior is defined with a method, a `conjunction` ctype will be made, which is suboptimal.

+# Extensions

+While ctype implements the Common Lisp type system, some users may be interested in defining extensions to said type system.
+One can do so by defining subclasses of CTYPE and defining methods on some or all of the above functions.

+The ext/ directory contains a few example extensions.
+See the README in that directory for more information.

+Extension mechanisms for the type specifier parser have not been solidly defined yet.